votingworks/vxsuite/docs/development.md

    > **NOTE:** You can probably run `python -m SimpleHTTPServer` to serve the
    > files, then view them at http://localhost:8080/.

 1. Run integration tests.
-You will need to make sure to have cypress dependencies installed see: https://on.cypress.io/required-dependencies.
+You will need to make sure to have Playwright dependencies installed (see: https://playwright.dev/docs/intro).
 You will also need to have chrome installed.
 While the server is running in another terminal window run:

    ```
+   cd path/to/integration-tests
-   pnpm cypress:run
+   pnpm test:watch
    ```

 1. Push your branch to your fork on GitHub.